naoto64/Arduino-SoilSense/README.md

 ## Overview

-This is a soil humidity sensor library for Arduino.
+This is a soil moisture sensor library for Arduino.
 Connect the pins to the analog pin (requires pull-down resistor) and the 5V pin.
-If you use this library, the soil humidity will be returned in the range of 0-100.
+If you use this library, the soil moisture will be returned in the range of 0-100.
 You can also make your own sensor terminals using metal bars or aluminum tape.

 ## Demo